ProjectEvergreen/greenwood/packages/plugin-adapter-netlify/README.md

 # @greenwood/plugin-adapter-netlify

 ## Overview
-Enables usage of Netlify Serverless runtimes for API routes and SSR pages .
+Enables usage of Netlify Serverless runtimes for API routes and SSR pages.
+You can see a working demonstration repo [here](https://github.com/ProjectEvergreen/greenwood-demo-adapter-netlify).

 > This package assumes you already have `@greenwood/cli` installed.